gabriel-ing/Quickstarts/REST-Quickstart/REST-V2.md

 To view and edit the settings of a Web-Application go to `System Administration -> Security -> Applications -> Web Applications` and select the application name (`/csp/TaskManager`) from the list.

-For development, you may wish to bipass Authentication, in which case tick the `Unauthenticated` checkbox next to `Allowed Authenticated Methods`.
+For development, you may wish to bypass Authentication, in which case tick the `Unauthenticated` checkbox next to `Allowed Authenticated Methods`.

 You may also wish to define what access a User of your web-application automatically has.
-If so,  switch to the `Application Roles`, select the desired application roles from the Availble list, and then click Assign.
+If so,  switch to the `Application Roles`, select the desired application roles from the Avalible list, and then click Assign.
 For local development, you may wish to allow `%All` access, but for production you will need to be more careful about access and roles.

 ## Implementation class